Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 The problem isn't the mathematics of moving averages.
 It's the fundamental misunderstanding of what crossovers actually represent.
 Most traders treat them as binary buy/sell triggers when they're actually probability shifts that require institutional context to trade profitably.

-At Institutional Trading Academy (ITA), we've analysed over 10,000 crossover trades from funded accounts.
+At Institutional Trading Academy (ITA), we've analyzed over 10,000 crossover trades from funded accounts.
 The data reveals something striking: successful crossover traders don't trade more crossovers—they trade fewer, but with surgical precision.
 They use just 5 specific setups that account for market regime, institutional order flow, and confluence factors that retail education completely ignores.

 Moving Average Crossover Strategy: Definition and Core Mechanics